Go1 raises $200M at a $1B+ valuation to boost its curated enterprise learning platform – TechCrunch

 Borrowing another media comparison, Barnes notes that he sees Go1 as occupying the “Netflix” button on a remote: regardless of the manufacturer or pay-TV provider, you still have a way to get your Netflix fix; and so, too, is the hope for Go1 in corporate learning and development training.

-This also means that while platforms are not rivals, others also aggregating content might well be: that likely makes for an interesting relationship with Microsoft, given that it owns LinkedIn, which has LinkedIn Learning, which also aggregates content from across a wide range of publishers.
+This also means that while platforms are not rivals, others also aggregating content might well be: That likely makes for an interesting relationship with Microsoft, given that it owns LinkedIn, which has LinkedIn Learning, which also aggregates content from across a wide range of publishers.

 It seems that while Microsoft has slowly created more integrations with LinkedIn over the years since it’s acquired it, this is one area where it’s also been okay with working with one of its competitors.

-“Our team worked closely with Go1 on a Microsoft Teams integration to enable more enterprises to maintain corporate training remotely,” said Jeff Teper, Microsoft Corporate Vice President, Teams, OneDrive, SharePoint, said in a statement.
+“Our team worked closely with Go1 on a Microsoft Teams integration to enable more enterprises to maintain corporate training remotely,” Jeff Teper, Microsoft corporate vice president, Teams, OneDrive, SharePoint, said in a statement.
 “As many companies navigate in-person work scenarios, a plan for hybrid engagement is critical.
 Employees and students can access one of the world’s largest libraries of online learning resources with Go1 in Microsoft Teams.
 Companies can also onboard new talent and ensure essential trainings are provided regardless of employee location.”

 One way that Go1 is looking to grow is in how it is used by the individuals that learn or train on its platform.

-Another reason Barnes and his co-founders — Vu Tran (head of growth), Chris Eigeland (now CRO), and Chris Hood (CTO) — started Go1, he said, was because of a pain point one of them directly encountered.
-Tran was doing his training to become a doctor at the time, and he found it very frustrating that he had re-do hand washing training each time he started a new rotation.
+Another reason Barnes and his co-founders — Vu Tran (head of growth), Chris Eigeland (CRO) and Chris Hood (CTO) — started Go1, he said, was because of a pain point one of them directly encountered.
+Tran was doing his training to become a doctor at the time, and he found it very frustrating that he had re-do hand-washing training each time he started a new rotation.

-“There was no way to reshare that he’d already done that,” Barnes said.
+“There was no way to re-share that he’d already done that,” Barnes said.
 Go1 is trying to double down on that, increasing the ability for its users to “own” those credentials and certifications and re-use them in subsequent places, even when they change jobs.
 (Again… not unlike exporting a Spotify playlist, which you can also do.)

 It seems that I am not the only one who sees a lot of Spotify resonance in Go1.